-

 An example of creating and applying a template based on callouts.

 1. There is a rectangle of arbitrary area.
-Let's assign a callout to it.
-Open the callout editing dialog.
+Let's assign a note to it.
+Open the note editing dialog.

 3. In dialogue "Value picker" call command "Take from property.